 TumbleBooks’ databases are easy to use, and feature unlimited access from home!
 Read as many books as you want, when you want, and on any device.
 There are no check-outs, holds, or bulky downloads.
 Books are available instantly.

 Hi, everyone!
 So we are closed for the time being and like many of you, we are at home, keeping healthy and trying to stay sane.
-Miss Mary is going to host a Story Time on FB Live on Fridays at 10:15AM and Miss Jill is going to read a book out loud on FB Live, every day at 2:00PM starting Thursday, March 19.
+Miss Mary is going to read a picture book every Monday and Wednesday at 10:15AM, and then host a full Story Time on FB Live on Fridays at 10:15AM, and Miss Jill is going to read a book out loud on FB Live, every day at 2:00PM.

 Here are some other great resources for doing things during this time of at-home quarantine: